emma-on-github/emmahicks/README.md

 I’m currently learning SQL and Python.
 My pronouns are They / Them.
-How to reach me: LinkedIn at pauljohnhicks or myGwork at paul-hicks
+Contact details: LinkedIn at pauljohnhicks or myGwork at paul-hicks